 Manual Cinema was ensemble-in-residence at the University of Chicago in the Theater and Performance Studies program in the fall of 2012, where they taught as adjunct faculty.
-In 2013 Manual Cinema has held residencies and taught workshops at the School of the Art Institute, Chicago, The Future of Storytelling Conference, NYC, RCAH at Michigan State University, and Puppeteers of America: Puppet Festival (R)evolution in Swarthmore, PA, Southern Illinoise University, and the Chicago Park District.
+In 2013 Manual Cinema has held residencies and taught workshops at the School of the Art Institute, Chicago, The Future of Storytelling Conference, NYC, RCAH at Michigan State University, and Puppeteers of America: Puppet Festival (R)evolution in Swarthmore, PA, Southern Illinoise University, and the Chicago Parks District.

 DREW DIR has worked as a puppeteer, playwright, dramaturg, and director in Chicago and London.
 Most recently, his short play The Lurker Radio Hour was voted Best Production at Collaboraction’s Sketchbook 8 at the Steppenwolf Garage; his Sketchbook plays have been called “daring” by the Chicago Tribune and “ballsy” by Time Out Chicago.
 He holds an MA in Text and Performance Studies from King’s College London and the Royal Academy of Dramatic Art.
 Currently, Drew is Resident Dramaturg at Court Theatre and a Lecturer in Theater and Performance Studies at the University of Chicago.